scalatest/scalatestplus-junit5/README.md

 }
 ```

+**Main Features**

+`scalatestplus-junit5` provides the following features:

+  - ScalaTest JUnit test engine implementation, this allows ScalaTest suites to be run by JUnit 5 platform, include or exclude ScalaTest suites through tags is supported.
+  - The `JUnitSuiteLike` and `JUnitSuite` trait that can be run by either ScalaTest runner or JUnit 5 platform.

 **Note on Gradle Project's Default Test Runner on IntelliJ IDEA**

 For Gradle project, by default IntelliJ IDEA uses Gradle's test runner to run tests, which at the time of writing does not work with `Jump to Source` feature.
 You may switch to use IntelliJ IDEA's test runner by following the instructions [here](https://www.jetbrains.com/help/idea/work-with-tests-in-gradle.html#configure_gradle_test_runner).